JelenaRaonic/Crowdfunding_ETL/README.md

 In this Crowdfunding_ETL project we are building ETL pipelines using Python, Panda and other tools.

-This project will consist of the following :
+This project consists of the following :

 ### Create the Category and Subcategory DataFrames